behu-kea/dat20-classes/week-9/thymeleaf-continued.md

 ### Fragment Parameters

+Imagine you have a site where each page has a unique title!
+How do you solve that without creating a `head` tag for each individual page?
+Fragment Parameters is the answer

 You can pass in parameters to your fragment!
 And it's nearly like just calling a method

 `fragments/header.html`